paularah/k8s/node-selectors/notes.md

-node selector ensure a specific pod i placed on a specific node using labels and selctor.
+node selectors ensure a specific pod is placed on a specific node using labels and selector.
 Node are labels and pod created to match this label

 ## Important Commands